-- a. is necessary to support a sustainable rural business including tourism; or - b. is a recreational use of land which retains its open character; or - c. is major residential development.
+- i) is necessary to support a sustainable rural business including tourism; or - ii) is a recreational use of land which retains its open character; or - iii) is major residential development.

-In the case of the AONB, major development, as defined by NPPF footnote 55, will only be permitted in exceptional circumstances in accordance with NPPF paragraph 172.
-The natural beauty landscape and special qualities of the AONB should be conserved and enhanced.
+In the case of the AONB, major development, as defined by NPPF footnote 60, will only be permitted in exceptional circumstances in accordance with NPPF paragraph 177.
+The natural beauty, landscape and special qualities of the AONB and the contribution that land within its setting makes to this should be conserved and enhanced.

-- 9.11.1 Ipswich is set within a high quality landscape at the convergence of three distinctive landscape character areas defined by Natural England: the South Norfolk and High Suffolk Claylands, the South Suffolk and North Essex Claylands and the Suffolk Coast and Heaths, part of which is designated as an Area of Outstanding Natural Beauty.
+- 9.95 Ipswich is set within a high quality landscape at the convergence of three distinctive landscape character areas defined by Natural England: the South Norfolk and High Suffolk Claylands, the South Suffolk and North Essex Claylands and the Suffolk Coast and Heaths, part of which is designated as an Area of Outstanding Natural Beauty.
 Suffolk County Council has also developed a finer grain landscape character assessment.
-The Borough boundary includes small amounts of countryside to the north-west, north-east and south-east of the urban area. - 9.11.2 The National Planning Policy Framework (NPPF) recognises the intrinsic character and beauty of the countryside.
-Together with peripheral designated open spaces, the countryside around the Ipswich urban area, including in neighbouring districts, provides an attractive setting for the town and links into its ecological and green corridor networks.
-The NPPF requires planning to take account of the different roles and character of different areas and, therefore, it is appropriate to maintain separation between Ipswich and surrounding settlements. - 9.11.3 Ipswich also contains a small area of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB) on the southern boundary of the Borough.
-The NPPF sets out the approach to considering major development applications within the AONB in paragraph 172.
-The definition of major development in respect of development within the AONB is defined by footnote 55 of the NPPF and is matter for the decision maker, taking into account its nature, scale and setting, and whether it could have a significant adverse impact on the purposes for which the area has been designated or defined. - 9.11.4 The NPPF supports rural tourism and leisure developments which respect the character of the countryside.
-However, isolated development in the countryside should be avoided unless justified under paragraph 79 of the NPPF - 9.11.5 Subject to infrastructure and highways constraints, there are some areas of countryside within the Borough boundary which have been assessed as having 'in principle' acceptability for housing through the Strategic Housing Land Availability Assessment.
-In the event that the infrastructure constraints can be addressed satisfactorily, any development would be required to meet the criteria in the policy.
+The Borough boundary includes small amounts of countryside to the north-west, north-east and south-east of the urban area. - 9.96 The National Planning Policy Framework (NPPF) recognises the intrinsic character and beauty of the countryside.
+Together with peripheral designated open spaces, the countryside around the Ipswich urban area, including in neighbouring districts, provides an attractive setting for the Town and links into its ecological and green corridor networks.
+The NPPF requires planning to take account of the different roles and character of different areas and, therefore, it is appropriate to maintain separation between Ipswich and surrounding settlements. - 9.97 Ipswich also contains a small area of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB) on the southern boundary of the Borough.
+Paragraph 177 of the NPPF sets out the approach to considering applications for development and major development within the AONB.
+The definition of major development in respect of development within the AONB is defined by footnote 60 of the NPPF and is matter for the decision maker, taking into account its nature, scale and setting, and whether it could have a significant adverse impact on the purposes for which the area has been designated or defined.
+Land within the setting of the AONB also makes an important contribution to the natural beauty of the area.
+Development which is poorly located or designed can pose significant harm to the AONB.
+Therefore, development within the setting of the AONB must also take into account the potential impacts on the natural beauty of the area.

-- 9.11.6 Ipswich has a tightly drawn Borough boundary so countryside at the periphery of the Borough is not physically remote from the urban area.
-However development which would be relatively isolated in terms of access to public transport and community facilities should be avoided. - 9.11.7 Impact on the character of the Ipswich countryside will be assessed in relation to the Suffolk County Council character assessment analysis.
-Areas of countryside are defined on the policies map.
+- 9.98 The NPPF supports rural tourism and leisure developments which respect the character of the countryside.
+However, isolated development in the countryside should be avoided unless justified under paragraph 85 of the NPPF. - 9.99 Subject to infrastructure and highways constraints, there are some areas of countryside within the Borough boundary which have been assessed as having 'in principle' acceptability for housing through the Strategic Housing and Economic Land Availability Assessment.
+In the event that the infrastructure constraints can be addressed satisfactorily, any development would be required to meet the criteria in the policy. - 9.100 Ipswich has a tightly drawn Borough boundary so countryside at the periphery of the Borough is not physically remote from the urban area.
+However development which would be relatively isolated in terms of access to public transport and community facilities should be avoided. - 9.101 Impact on the character of the Ipswich countryside will be assessed in relation to the Suffolk County Council character assessment analysis.
+Areas of countryside are defined on the Policies Map.

-Design and Character
+POLICY DM12: Design and Character